amrnayer/Egyptian-paper-currency-detection/README.md

 In this section, we will share how you can create the dataset needed for training the model.
 In our case, the dataset consists of 14 classes.
 These  14 classes denoting the different denominations (inclusive both the front and back of the currency note).
 Each class has around 7500 images (with notes placed in various places and in different angles, see below), You can easily create the dataset needed for training in half an hour with your phone.
 Steps:
-1)Record a vedio for each class
+1. Record a vedio for each class
-2)Extract frames
+2. Extract frames
-3)Save each class in seprate folder
+3. Save each class in seprate folder
 ![Screenshot (104)](https://user-images.githubusercontent.com/45432562/92722223-8c584e80-f367-11ea-9ac0-330247b84c57.png)